ZeroaNinea/Angular-Complete-Course/cypress-documentation/README.md

 # CypressDocumentation

-This is a project to learn Cypress using Angular.
+This is a project to learn Cypress using Angular with the official [documentatation](https://docs.cypress.io/app/get-started/why-cypress).

 To run this projcet type: